 - Be open and honest.
 At the well-child visit, make sure to be open about any challenges that may arise and share successes and milestones.
 Being open and honest with your physician gives them access to the whole picture and allows them to provide the most relevant recommendations.

-What to Expect at Pediatric Newborn Visits
+What to Expect at Newborn Visits

 After your baby is born, his/her first well-child visit should occur within two to three days of discharge from the hospital.
-After that, well-child visits should occur every few weeks or months for the first year and a half of your child’s life.
-During these visits, your pediatrician will:
+After this first visit, well-child visits should occur every few weeks or months for the first year and a half of your child’s life.

 - Screen for hearing or vision difficulties.

 - Keep your child up to date on vaccinations needed to protect them from several serious illnesses.